johnfanv2/LenovoLegionLinux/README.md

 - color of LED changes
 - fan curve in embedded controller changes
 - other purely hardware configs might also change, but I have not observed one
-- as far as I know, power saving or performance of CPU does not change, as this is controlled by kernel or tools like cpupower
+- ~~as far as I know, power saving or performance of CPU does not change, as this is controlled by kernel or tools like cpupower~~
+- an analysis of the ACPI firmware, which is "stored in hardware", shows that some power options, e.g. the STAPM limit, of the CPU and GPU are changed via ACPI calls.
+This can be observed by changing power mode with Fn+Q and checking CPU power limits, e.g. with ryzenadj for AMD CPUs.
+However, no changes to the GPU power limits are observed on NVIDIA GPUs, which might indicate that the integration of ACPI and GPU driver is faulty in Linux
 - without Lenovo Legion Linux the kernel or other system tools will not know that you have changed the mode

 Changing mode with Lenovo Legion Linux: